-(253) 589-5591 • www.cptc.edu/tutoring or www.etutoringonline.org
+(253) 589-5591 • www.etutoringonline.org

 Online tutoring is available free of charge to all currently enrolled students through the Western e-Tutoring Consortium.
+Ready to work with an online tutor?
+Go to etutoringonline.org and follow these four steps to get started: